SapanaPrajapati/Doctor-Appointment-System/README.md

 *   **User Authentication:** Secure registration and login for patients, doctors, and administrators.
 *   **Doctor Profiles:** Doctors can create and manage their profiles, including specialization, experience, and availability.
+*   **Patient Profiles:** Patients can create and manage their profiles, including their appointments, medical reports etc.
 *   **Appointment Booking:** Patients can easily search for doctors and book appointments based on their availability.
 *   **Admin Panel:** Administrators can manage users, doctors, and appointment statuses.
 *   **Notifications:** Real-time notifications for appointment confirmations, cancellations, and updates.